NeshoNeshev/LawyerServices/README.md

 # Pravenpotal.com

-Pravenportal.com is a platform for booking an appointment with a lawyer as well as managing court hearing schedules, managing lawyer deadlines.
+Pravenportal.com is a lawyer and notary public appointment booking platform as well as court schedule management, appointment management for lawyers.

 ## Framework  and Language version
 -	Dot Net 6.0